zodi1337/pocx-address-tracker/README.md

 Android app for tracking PoCX addresses, balances, transactions and mined blocks.

 Remember....i'm NOT a developer.
-This project is mostly created with the help of ChatGPT.
+This project is mostly created with the help of ChatGPT ;)

 ---

 # Data Source